 The two-story LAX nightclub is stylish and often attracts celebrities.
 The smaller, more seductive Savile Row is situated next to it.
 A 2,000-square-foot haven, Savile Row is reminiscent of the street by the same name in London.
 Flight, a bar located just outside LAX, is the perfect spot for club goers to grab a few drinks before buckling their seatbelts for takeoff.
 At Liquidity, the casino's water-themed center bar, guests will appreciate the sleek, high-tech design.
 Other nightlife options include the hip lobby bar Aurora.

 Dining choices range from the around-the-world selections of More the Buffet to the rocking T&T (Tacos & Tequila) that features the innovative cuisine of celebrity chef Richard Sandoval.
 For a wide selection of breakfast and lunch fare, step into the Pyramid Café and explore its many comfort food options.
 Tender Steak & Seafood offers the best in surf and turf as well.
 Plus, a stylish American-style pub, Public House, opened recently.

 During the summer months, guests can be spotted soaking up the sun at the expansive five-acre pool deck through windows in the walkway that connects the two-story parking garage to the hotel.
 Located in the pool area, Nurture Spa & Salon lives up to its name, offering a steam bath, whirlpool and sauna, along with an array of facials and body treatments.

 On the atrium-level, entertainment abounds.
-Enjoy the prop comedian Carrot Top, the hilarious production "Menopause the Musical" (closing Jan.
-18, 2015) and "Fantasy," a sexy adult show featuring powerhouse vocals from Lorena Peril along with a bevy of gorgeous topless dancers.
+Enjoy the prop comedian Carrot Top and "Fantasy," a sexy adult show featuring powerhouse vocals from Lorena Peril along with a bevy of gorgeous topless dancers.
 And the ladies of "Fantasy" aren't the only bodies drawing crowds at the Luxor.
 "Bodies...The Exhibition" features 21 whole-body specimens in various poses, preserved using a method known as polymer preservation.